Table Mountain: Features

 Table Mountain is at the northern end of a sandstone mountain range that forms the spine of the Cape Peninsula that terminates approximately 50 km to the south at the Cape of Good Hope and Cape Point.
 Immediately to the south of Table Mountain is a rugged "plateau" at a somewhat lower elevation than the Table Mountain Plateau (at about 1000 m), called the "Back Table".
 The "Back Table" extends southwards for approximately 6 km to the Constantia Nek-Hout Bay valley.
 The Atlantic side of the Back Table is known as the Twelve Apostles, which extends from Kloof Nek (the saddle between Table Mountain and Lion's Head) to Hout Bay.
 The eastern side of this portion of the Peninsula's mountain chain, extending from Devil's Peak, the eastern side of Table Mountain (Erica and Fernwood Buttresses), and the Back Table to Constantia Nek, does not have a single name, as on the western side.
 It is better known by the names of the conservation areas on its lower slopes: Groote Schuur Estate, Newlands Forest, Kirstenbosch Botanical Gardens, Cecilia Park, and Constantia Nek.

 Panorama from the top of Table Mountain.
 From left to right are visible Lion's Head, Signal Hill, Robben Island, the Cape Town city centre, Table Bay, and Devil's Peak.

 Devil's Peak, Table Mountain and the Back Table seen from the Cape Flats.
 In this view Table Mountain is seen "side on" from the east.
 It is the view of the mountain that greets a visitor to Cape Town arriving by road (particularly along the N2).
 The distance from Constantia Nek to the lower slopes of Devil's Peak on the right hand side of the photograph is 9 km (as the crow flies).

+View of Cape Town, Table Mountain and surrounding peaks.